Average Software Developer Salary in Champaign

 Living in Champaign means navigating one of America's more affordable housing markets, where homeownership is within reach for most working families and front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
 When it comes to software developer salary, that translates to costs that runs slightly cheaper here than in the typical American city — about 15% below average.
 The typical resident here pays between $59,371 and $127,223, compared to a national average of $110,000.

 Champaign sits within one of America's more affordable housing markets, where homeownership is within reach for most working families.
 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 Meanwhile, front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
-For software developer salary specifically, the local market reflects a more relaxed labor market where service providers compete on price as much as reputation.
+For software developer salary specifically, the local market reflects a more relaxed labor market where businesses compete on price as much as reputation.

 What Matters Most